xaur/decred-news/journal-template.md

 - #hw-wallets
 - #trading (exchange listings/elistings/incidents)

 _Group as below.
+Add subsections if needed: Mining Pools, Staking Services, Wallets, Communication systems, etc._

-Alternatively, group as: New services, Services lost, Other news, New services discovered but not tested by the community yet_
+_Alternatively, group as: New services, Services lost, Other news, New services discovered but not tested by the community yet_

 }

-Voting Service Providers:
+### Voting Service Providers

 - {}

-Wallets:
+### Exchanges

 - {}

-Exchanges:

-- {}

-Communication systems:

-- {}

-Other news:
+### Other news

 - {}